 The SAE series features an epitaxial structure and is available as red enhanced (i.e. optimized for visible wavelengths) or NIR enhanced (i.e. optimized for NIR wavelengths) version.
 These APDs are inexpensive and feature a very large gain and dynamic range.

 The SAR series is based on a reach-through structure with a high sensitivity across the entire spectral range from 400 nm to 1100 nm.
 At the same time, rise and fall times are extremely fast (typically 450 ps).
 These APDs feature extremely low noise low dark current.
-In this series, lightpipe versions are available that have an optical fiber integrated into the cap; this fiber guides the light directly to the chip.
+In this series, lightpipe versions are available that have an optical fibre integrated into the cap; this fibre guides the light directly to the chip.